ghiewa/gs1-cloud/README.md

 **VIEW GS1_Cloud_VIEW_GTINS.py**
 Please note:
-The VIEW API is expirimental and at the moment only available for GS1 member organisations.
+The VIEW API is experimental and at the moment only available for GS1 member organisations.
 Until now you can only view items upload under your account.
 Therefor many active gtins (from other sources)<br> give a 404 (not found) as result.
 These are listed in the log file.